-In fiscal year 2018, academic support expenses increased \$370 thousand, or 2.2%.
-The increase was primarily due to increases in salaries and fringe benefits expenses and information technology maintenance costs.
+In fiscal years 2019 and 2018, academic support expenses increased \$596 thousand and \$370 thousand, or 3.4% and 2.2%, respectively.
+The increases were primarily due to increases in salaries and fringe benefits expenses, library acquisitions plus additional marketing costs for graduate programs during fiscal year 2019.